Announcing Agent Commander - The First Integrated solution from Veeam + Securiti.ai enabling the scaling of safe AI agents

 The NJDPA applies to businesses operating in or targeting New Jersey residents.
 It covers controllers that, in a calendar year, either collect or process the personal data of at least 100,000 consumers (excluding data used solely for payment transactions) or collect or process the data of at least 25,000 consumers if the business earns revenue or benefits from selling personal data.

 The NJDPA has a broader scope than other privacy laws, lacks a private right of action, and does not establish an independent regulatory authority.
-It will take effect on January 15, 2025.
+It took effect on January 15, 2025.

 The Solution